TashdidAlam/TashdidAlam/README.md

 ## Hi There, I'm Tashdid Alam
 #### Trainee DevOps Engineer @ BJIT Academy

 I'm a tech Enthusiast & passionate DevOps Engineer from Bangladesh.
-I have a strong foundation in DevOps techologies, and I'm constantly learning new technologies to stay up-to-date with the latest trends.
+I have a strong foundation in DevOps technologies and constantly learn new technologies to stay up-to-date with the latest trends.

-- 🌱 I’m currently learning DevOps Tools like kubernates, terraform etc
+- 🌱 I’m currently learning DevOps Tools like Kubernetes, terraform, etc

 - ⚡ Fun fact: I like to learn new skills